Invitations Issued By The Department Of Home Affairs

 The Department of Home Affairs (the Department) has released the results for the latest Skill Select invitation round, which took place on 21st January 2021.
 These results are for the following points-based skilled visas:

 - Subclass 189 Skilled – Independent visa; and

 - Subclass 491 Skilled Work Regional (Provisional) Family Sponsored visa.

-We provide a summary of these results in this article.
+A summary of these results is provided in this article.